 My Account Tabs

 WooCommerce lets your customers access information about their accounts through a simple “My Account” page on your site with individual tabs for each section of information.
-You can use our plugin to remove any or all of these tabs without modifying your theme.
 Learn more about how to remove these “My Account” tabs from WooCommerce.

 Product Image Lightbox